infews/bulldog/README.md

 ## Roadmap?

 * Make it easier to install
-* Display priority of a task
 * Add some concept of "Next Action" - is this a syntax addition?
 Or is priority 'A' enough?
+* Display priority of a task
-* Editing tasks & storing back to `todo.txt`?
-Maybe, but this would require a server...
+* Editing tasks & storing back to `todo.txt` - this would require a server, which may be out of scope

 ## Implementation

 Bulldog is a single-page HTML application.
 It uses jQuery and Backbone.js (which means it also uses Underscore.js) to read in the todo.txt file via AJAX, build out local data objects (Backbone models & collections), and then display the tasks and UI.

-The base CSS and navigation UI from Twitter's Bootstrap.
+The base CSS and navigation UI are from Twitter's Bootstrap.

 All of the CSS and JavaScript is included inline so that no server is required.